 Temenos Hits Milestone of 850 Clients on its Digital Banking Platform

-Temenos Infinity offers composable digital banking solutions across customer tiers and geographies

-/EIN News/ -- GENEVA, Switzerland, Nov.
-17, 2022 (GLOBE NEWSWIRE) -- Temenos (SIX: TEMN) today announced that it has passed 850 customers with Temenos Infinity digital banking platform, successfully delivering implementations across client tiers and multiple geographies.
+GENEVA, Switzerland, Nov.
+17, 2022 (GLOBE NEWSWIRE) -- Temenos TEMN today announced that it has passed 850 customers with Temenos Infinity digital banking platform, successfully delivering implementations across client tiers and multiple geographies.

 A raft of banks have gone live with Temenos Infinity from banks in Europe, Middle East and Africa such as Credem, Suez Canal Bank and Arab Tunisian Bank to Virgin Money part of Bank of Queensland (BOQ) in Australia, BCP Peru in LATAM and a top tier bank in the U.S. Temenos is seeing tremendous growth in the take-up of its digital banking platform, particularly in SaaS customers, as banks turn to packaged banking services for fast time to market.